How to know when your association is ready for new membership software

 You need a system that helps you leverage a social community as an extension of your communication and marketing efforts.
 Through feeds and email alerts, you can send information to members instantly – all with a single click.

 A built-in online community for your membership management system enhances the member experience in many ways.
 For example, members can access the latest news and updates from your organization within a single feed.

 Part of your organization’s mission includes connecting members with like-minded individuals.
 And, an online social community accelerates the process by building a new network of connections.
 More ties between members means increased member engagement and deepened member loyalty.

 If one or more of these signs sounds familiar, it’s time to move to an association management software (AMS) that’s built for associations at your stage of growth.
 Taking this step can help your team operate more efficiently while improving member engagement and enhancing member value.

 YourMembership is built for small-and-growing associations like yours.
 It offers a single platform for membership management and includes features such as automated workflows to simplify and streamline your association’s day-to-day processes.
-It also offers online community capabilities and a mobile app for a modern member experience, and configurable dashboards and reports for insights on the health of your organization.
+It also offers online community capabilities for a modern member experience, and configurable dashboards and reports for insights on the health of your organization.